Call us now: 01962 217640

 The welfare of the children of the family must be handled sensitively by family members when a marriage or relationship breaks down.
 You may have an existing arrangement in place but have concerns as to the suitability of those arrangements for your children.
-If you feel a change is necessary we can assist you to achieve this amicably with the other parent.
+If you believe it is in the best interests of the child for these to be changed, or if an initial arrangement needs to be made on separation, we can assist you to achieve this amicably with the other parent.
 You are best advised to deal with any dispute relating to the children amicably and responsibly either between yourselves, or if this is not possible, through solicitors, mediators or collaborative lawyers.

 Understanding how the Court would approach your matter can help to focus minds and plan for the future.
 Think about what your child’s needs are, physical, emotional and developmental; what is in their best interest and have their wishes been considered?
 Consider then how those needs can be provided for both practically and financially and what problems might be encountered along the way to focus on how those may be overcome.